 We created Annotate for Word (back then just for Windows) to help writing teachers more quickly manage grading and returning documents to students.
 So they could collect documents electronically, comment, and return.

 We’ve focused on writing ever since, introducing a Legal Writing Edition of Annotate and the free Writers’ Toolkit for Word, which can replace an $80 writing handbook while giving students faster access to help on grammar, syntax, style, and formatting.
-We’ve broadened our solutions to cover Mac OSX – crucial in today’s world (have you used Windows 8?).
+We’ve broadened our solutions to cover Mac OSX – crucial in today’s world (have you used Windows 8?
+And here comes Windows 10…what happened to 9?).

 Thousands of teachers and students around the world use our solutions to work more efficiently.
 We like to think we’re helping them make a bigger impact through better writing, whether for school assignments or feedback for another writer.